slopix-gw2/gw2_cheat_sheets/cheat_sheet_-_fractals.md

     * move away from the boss
     * melees can't attack if you destroy all the tiles around him
     * the tiles come back slowly

+# Captain Mai Trin Boss (18)
+### 1. fight one group of mobs
+### 2. teleport into the final boss fight
+### 3. final boss
+1. stand near the boss
+    * she has to hit herself with the fancy red circle to remove her shield that makes her invulnerable
+    * once its gone --> DPS!
+2. move away if you get a red circle
+3. Captain runs away
+    * kill adds
+    * do damage on Horrik
+4. Horrik gets shield and Captain returns with shield
+5. repeat till everything is dead

 # Solid Ocean (20)